James Dyson (schoolmaster): Personal life

 In 1903, Dyson married Ethel Johnson, a native of Cambridge.
 A son, Alec William, was born in Boston in 1913.
 In 1939, the couple was living in retirement at Thriplow, near Cambridge, with their son, also a schoolmaster.
-In 1940, at Cambridge, Alec Dyson married Janet M. Bolton, daughter of the Vicar of Fowlmere, a short distance from Thriplow, and they were the parents of James Dyson, born at Cromer in 1947, and two other children.
+In 1940, at Cambridge, Alec Dyson married Janet M. Bolton, daughter of the Vicar of Fowlmere, a short distance from Thriplow, and they were the parents of the inventor and businessman James Dyson, born at Cromer in 1947, and two other children.

 J. W. Dyson and his wife moved to Colne Place, Cromer, to be near their son's family in Holt, Norfolk.
 Their son died of cancer in May 1956, and Ethel Dyson died in August 1959.
 J. W. Dyson followed in 1965, in his ninetieth year.